Tom Groggin Station: Explore the Heart of the High Country

 When the lake is low, as it is now at around 22% capacity, the remnants of the old town are still visible near the roadside interpretive site.

-It is here that you can see the upper Murray River in all its natural glory as a free-running river.
-While the Hume reservoir is an amazing achievement and there are arguments for and against damming rivers for whatever the purpose, there is no arguing that downstream from any dam, the natural balance of the river is affected.
+Here, you can see the upper Murray River in all its natural glory as a free-running river.
+While the Hume Reservoir is a fantastic achievement, and there are arguments for and against damming rivers for whatever purpose, there is no arguing that the natural balance of the river is affected downstream by any dam.

-With a quick 25kms along the bitumen, the route heads south from Walwa and into more amazing forest tracks with even more side tracks on offer (noted for next time as time is limited).
+With a quick 25 km along the bitumen, the route heads south from Walwa and into more amazing forest tracks with even more side tracks on offer (noted for next time as time is limited).

 Trivia Time